 Soaking in a hot onsen will be a wonderful idea.

 It would be a waste if you visit Japan without having a hot onsen.
 However, do note that it’s more challenging to find an onsen place in the city centre of Tokyo.
 I’d only been to an onsen (Keio Takaosan Onsen Gokurakuyu – not recommended) near Mt Takao.
 The alternative is to go to Hakone (about 1.5 hours by train) for an onsen experience.

-November is when the cutest Japanese festival, Shichi Go San (7-5-3), happens!
+The cutest Japanese festival, Shichi Go San (7-5-3), happens in November!

 On November 15 (or the weekends closest to that date), Japanese parents will bring their kids who turned 3, 5 or 7 to preferred Shinto shrines, for a day of prayers and gratitude.
 It’s cuteness overload, because the girls will be dressed in kid-sized traditional costumes and the boys – sometimes Western-style outfits.
 With hair done and accessories all coordinated perfectly.
 You’ll see the families taking plenty of photos at the shrine.
 If the dates are right for your trip, head to Meiji Shrine in Tokyo (or other Shinto shrines favoured by the locals) and be a part of this truly Japanese festival!

 November gives you better chances to spot Mt Fuji.